AzdiarGazder/mtexTools/README.md

 - [**erode**](https://github.com/AzdiarGazder/mtexTools/tree/main/erode): Erodes the ebsd data surrounding individual grains of interest by one pixel.

 - [**euclideanDistance**](https://github.com/AzdiarGazder/mtexTools/tree/main/euclideanDistance): Calculates the 2D Euclidean distance in pixels (default) or map scan units for supported distance methods for each pixel within a grain.
 The default 2D Euclidean distance measurement is from the grain center to the grain boundary in pixels or map scan units.
 The 2D Euclidean distance measurement from the grain boundary to the grain center is available but only when specified by the user.
 The values are returned within the 'ebsd.prop.euclid' structure variable.

 ## F
-- [**fibreMaker**](https://github.com/AzdiarGazder/mtexTools/tree/main/fibreMaker): Creates an ideal crystallographic fibre with a user specified half-width and exports the data as a lossless Mtex (version 5.9 onwards) or lossy VPSC (up to version 5.8.2) file for later use.
+- [**fibreMaker**](https://github.com/AzdiarGazder/mtexTools/tree/main/fibreMaker): Creates an ideal crystallographic fibre with a user specified half-width and exports the data as a lossless Mtex file for later use.